aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Creating a Helper Class for Auth State

 Another helpful piece of code would be a class (or 'service' in Angular terminology) that returns the user authentication state.
-You can use this service to control what authenticated or authenticated users can do in your application.
+You can use this service to control what authenticated or unauthenticated users can do in your application.
 For example, in our Todo app, all unauthenticated users will access to *Home Tab*, but only authenticated users will access the *Todo List* tab.

 **Managing Auth State**
 You can manage the auth state in your app in many different ways, but in Ionic, *Events* service provides a quite useful mechanism; a module can publish *data:AuthState* event messages and other modules can listen to *data:AuthState* events to take actions for state changes.